noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

       - use super type for ALL of the params they contain
       - use opaque type subclass for the values you use
         - I hate not knowing both sets of values, ignorance is not bliss
+    - when you think you want a Class type, you likely want an Interface
+      - more benefits... no negatives? (at least that I now of)
+        - I might slightly extra work so the cost increases, but still worth it

   - sometimes
     - may be appropriate, but not generally